hari7696/cis6930sp24-assignment1/README.md

 ### Redaction method
     The sensitive information is replaced with a full block character (U+2588)

+    Also if the entity have spaces in them like "Allen Philip k" , I chose to redact the spaces too, because I dont want to give any information on the possible number of characters in first name and last name, thus avoiding giving out some sensitive related to number of chatacters in first and last names.

 ### Environment setup
 Run the follwing pipenv command to create the required environment